There can be no denying that a website is the most essential component for marketing any business today.

 Why?
 Because when it comes to achieving a truly successful online presence, their website now must now continually deliver both perceived and monetary value to the business through the process of content marketing.

 What’s Content Marketing?

 Content marketing is a way of engaging and attracting existing and potential customers through content creation and online distribution.
 In short order, this rapidly emerging discipline is defining which businesses will succeed with online marketing and how they’ll do it.

 As I’ve come to introduce this new idea to senior management and decision makers in different kinds of businesses, the reaction has been interesting.
-I offer this summary to those who question where online marketing is headed and why every business must now become a publisher of content that will provide utilitarian value to customers and prospects
+I offer this summary to those who question why every business must now become a publisher of content that will provide new value to customers and prospects

 But guess what?
 Things have changed.
 The train left.
 And it’s no longer 1999.
 Content Marketing is the new fuel that will drive visitors to your site, engage them when they arrive and keep them coming back.
 So how much attention will this new kind of online marketing take?